Marriages & Partnerships

 Basic or “2+2” Ceremony

-Download our Full Ceremony Guidance Pack to help you complete your Pre Ceremony Check Form – choose your vows, readings, witnesses and all the other essential details for your ceremony.
+- Download our Full Ceremony Guidance Pack to help you complete your Pre Ceremony Check Form – choose your vows, readings, music and all the other essential details for your ceremony.

 Weddings don’t have to cost the earth.
 How much you spend on your special day is entirely up to you.
 We offer a range of options to suit every budget, because we believe that everyone should be able to celebrate their special day in style.